 - List the facts and analyse your options.

-There really is a solution for every challenge if you look hard enough.
+There really is a solution for every challenge.